-One hundred percent (100%) of the number of Performance RUs granted to a participant shall vest three years following the award date.
+Each Performance RU is equivalent in value to a Unit issued by the Trust and cliff vest three years following the award date.
 The award date shall be on 1st of April of the year of the grant.

-The table below shows the number of Performance RUs awarded under the RUP during the financial year concerned and the corresponding burn rate.
+The table below shows the number of Performance RUs awarded under the RUP during the last three financial years concerned and the corresponding burn rate.

 Financial years concerned Number of Performance RUs Burn Rate

+2022 - -

-2022 94,833 0.11%
+2023 94,833 0.11%

-2023 159,467 0.18%
+2024 105,061 0.12%